 Rehabilitation following shoulder surgery is very important.
-Ligament and tendon healing takes 3 months, and bone healing takes 6-10 weeks, so you will usually be restricted this long.
-During that time, you work on protected, safe motion.
+Ligament and tendon healing takes 3 months, and bone healing takes 6-10 weeks, so you will usually be restricted this long at least.
+Rotator cuffs can re-tear up to 16 weeks from surgery so it is my preference to delay strengthening until that time for rotator cuff repairs.
+In the meantime, you work on protected, safe motion.

 Your rehab will be tailored to you, to match your particular shoulder problem and after surgery you will provided with a rehab plan with important timelines/dates such as sling removal.
 Make sure you keep this form.
-It is important that you go our website and familiarize yourself with the exercises (Twincitiesshoulderandelbow.com).
+It is important that you go our website and familiarize yourself with the exercises (http://twincitiesshoulderandelbow.com/rehab/).
 You will need to do home exercises on a daily basis and you may also need work with a physical therapist.
 You will also get a copy of my rehabilitation programs.
 These programs are based on the best available studies and designed to maximize your long-term outcome.
 Please DO NOT let anyone make changes to your rehab without you and I discussing first.
-Starting at around 2 weeks you will work mostly on your precautions, getting in and out of your sling, and careful protected range of motion.
+Starting at around 2 weeks you will work mostly on your precautions, getting in and out of your sling, and careful protected range of motion (figure 3).
 At 6 weeks you will begin more involved therapy.

 Return to full activity varies based on the type of shoulder surgery.
-A typical timeline for full unrestricted activity after a shoulder replacement is 3-6 months.
-Note, this is FULL return but motion begins at 2-6 weeks after surgery and strengthening begins at 12 weeks after surgery in most cases.
-Exercise is allowed at 4 months.
+A typical timeline for full unrestricted activity after a rotator cuff repair is 6-months for a small tear and 12-months for large tears.
+Note, this is FULL return but motion begins at 2-6 weeks after surgery and strengthening begins at 16 weeks after surgery in most cases.
+Gym activities are allowed at 4 months for a rotator cuff repair.
+Safe running is okay after the sling removal date.
 While in the sling, aerobic exercise can be obtained with walking or using a stationary (ideally recumbent) bike or treadmill.